 Corporate reform should transform the Ukrainian state into an effective owner and administrator of enterprises.
 To achieve this, top managers are given more freedom.
 UNIAN is trying to predict for whose benefit officials use the freedom they receive: the state or their own.

 On March 5, President Volodymyr Zelensky signed a law that is stated to “improve” the corporate governance of legal entities in which the Ukrainian state is a shareholder or participant.
 Together with other bills, this document is part of a “package” that will unlock $1.4 billion in financial assistance from the World Bank.
-Corporate reform could not be carried out for 9 years, but here they did it in a matter of weeks - incentives matter.
+Corporate reform could not be carried out for 9 years, but here they did it in a matter of weeks - incentive makes all the difference.

 There are different opinions regarding this document in Ukraine.
 On the one hand, Ukraine has been a non-Ukrainian SSR for three decades now, but many elements of state property management have remained virtually unchanged since then.
 And that's bad.
 On the other hand, attempts at improvement have been made many times, and as a result, Ukrainian policy regarding state property is “stuck” somewhere in the middle, between the “scoop” and modern Western corporate approaches.